basics/nuxt-booster/docs/content/en/usage.md

 # critical flag

 In the current version, the critical flag must be set manually on the components.
 Automation would be conceivable in the future.
 However, according to current knowledge, this would have a massive impact on deployment times when using Puppeteer or similar tools.
 We are still collecting ideas here.
-If you know of a more efficient variant, please send us a feature request.
+If you know of a more efficient way, please send us a feature request.